 Ordering Photographic Reproductions

-The Tulsa Historical Society is pleased to share the photographs in our collections – we have thousands for you to browse, a few are shown below.
+The Tulsa Historical Society is pleased to share the photographs in our collections – we have thousands for you to browse in two online collection databases, a few popular selections are shown below.

-To view the collection or to order, please contact Ian Swart, the THS Curator of Collections & Archivist, at 918-712-9484 or firstname.lastname@example.org .
+To place an order, make a note of the item’s number while browsing through the online collections below, then contact Ian Swart, the THS Curator of Collections & Archivist, at 918-712-9484 or firstname.lastname@example.org .
 Our photos are available for personal noncommercial use only.

 Orders generally take two to three weeks.
 We cannot “rush” photographic services or undertake photographic research.